RoBorregos/robocup-home/object_detection/readme.md

-# Train a Tensorflow model from scratch using Google Colab
+# Train the Object Detection TF API from scratch using Google Colab
+We are using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) to retrain the models with the objects that we need.
+Check installation and more info there.
+All this has been tried for python2/3 and tensorflow==1.15.

-Colab offers free access to a computer that has reasonable GPU, it is a cloud service based on Jupyter Notebooks and internet connectivity is required for access.
+[Colab](http://colab.research.google.com/) offers free access to a computer that has reasonable GPU good for training, it is a cloud service based on Jupyter Notebooks and internet connectivity is required for access.

 ## Preprocessing